JPeiroteu/playground/README.md

 # Clean Code Playground: grades.py and calculator.py

-## Overview

-This project consists of two Python modules: `grades.py` and `calculator.py`, along with a corresponding unit test file `test_calculator.py`.
+This project consists of two Python modules: `grades.py` and `calculator.py`, along with corresponding unit test files `test_calculator.py` and `test_grades.py`.

+### calculator.py

+The `calculator.py` module provides basic arithmetic operations such as addition, subtraction, multiplication, division, and square root.
+The calculations can be performed via both a command-line interface (CLI) and HTTP endpoints.

 ### grades.py
 The `grades.py` module facilitates managing student grades.
 It includes a `Student` class for representing students and their assignments, as well as a `Work` class for individual assignments.
-Students can add grades for their assignments, and the module calculates their final grades based on the weights assigned to each assignment.
+This allows professors to add grades for them assignments, and the module calculates their final grades based on the weights assigned to each assignment.

-### calculator.py
-The `calculator.py` module provides basic arithmetic operations such as addition, subtraction, multiplication, division, and square root.
-The calculations can be performed via a command-line interface (CLI).
-It includes classes for different arithmetic operations and operates on a stack-based approach.

-### test_calculator.py
-The `test_calculator.py` file contains unit tests for the functionality implemented in the `calculator.py` module.
-It verifies the correctness of arithmetic operations and stack manipulation in the RPN calculator.

 ## Development Environment Setup